 When you are looking for custody of those not a minor (those 18 and older), it is called guardianship.
 A guardian in the state of Colorado is responsible for the physical well-being of someone who is deemed incapacitated in some way.
 This includes ensuring that the day-to-day necessities, such as food, clothing, housing, and medical care are provided for.
 The person is then known as a ward who is being taken care of.

 Children under the age of 18 can have a guardian appointed as well, which usually happens if both the child’s parents are dead or the parents cannot care for the child due to military service, serious illness themselves, incarceration, neglect, child abuse, or substance abuse.
 Petrelli Previtera, LLC wants to note that guardianship is completely different than custody in divorce cases and does not apply.
-However, we wanted to mention it since in the case of a divorce and a guardianship was involved, such as the care for an elder, the divorce would not affect the guardianship ruling.
+However, we wanted to mention it since in the case of a divorce and guardianship was involved, such as the care for an elder, the divorce would not affect the guardianship ruling.

 HOW PETRELLI PREVITERA CAN HELP WITH YOUR DIVORCE

 In the end, it’s what is best for your pet.
 It may come down to you deciding who the pet loves most or wants to be with.
 Some breeds of dogs, for instance, definitely attach themselves to one owner and can become quite depressed when separated from that owner.
 Similarly, you may have to let go of the family cat if that cat needs to go to the child who lives in another state for most of the year with the other parent.
 No one ever said divorce was easy.
 It’s hard.
-And some difficult decisions will have to made.
+And some difficult decisions will have to be made.

 Divorce is a very trying process, and the top divorce attorneys at Petrelli Previtera, LLC want to make your divorce process as easy as possible.
 When you partner with us, we’ll do our best to ensure all of your desires are met with regards to custody of your kids and pets.
 We are open and honest with you throughout the entire divorce process, and we’ll tell you what to expect realistically.
-If you need a family lawyer in Highlands Ranch, give us a call today for your consultation!
+If you need a family lawyer, give us a call today for your consultation!